 Year two: efflorescence appears on the upper brick as water cycles in and out through the mortar.
 Joint voids grow large enough to admit water by volume rather than just moisture.

 NFPA 211, the standard governing chimneys, fireplaces, vents, and solid fuel-burning appliances, requires annual inspection per Section 14.2.1.
 ICC International Residential Code Section R1003 governs masonry chimney construction requirements.
 BIA Technical Note 19 on residential fireplaces addresses mortar selection for chimney applications, which matters because chimney mortar contacts a high-temperature flue environment that wall mortar never does.
-The Chimney Safety Institute of America (CSIA) certifies chimney professionals to the inspection standards these codes require.

 Get a Written Estimate for What Your Chimney Actually Needs